 If both parties agree to arbitration, a panel of three arbitrators will consider evidence from both sides and determine whether the medical professional has any liability.
 The process is much like a regular courtroom session: attorneys present evidence and witnesses will testify.
 The procedural rules are a bit looser than a jury trial however and, unlike mediation, it is an adversarial process.

 The arbitrator’s decision is presumed correct and binding.
 However, any party dissatisfied with the outcome is free to appeal, which will result in a new trial at the circuit court level.

 There is no mandatory arbitration requirement for District of Columbia medical malpractice claims.
 You will, however, be required to bring your case through mediation during litigation.
 Either you’ll use a court appointed mediator or hire your own.
 The goal is to resolve conflicts through compromise so as to avoid the costs of a trial and the uncertainty of a verdict.
 If the case is not resolved through mediation, it will continue to a jury trial unless a settlement is reached outside of court.

 A Washington D.C. or Maryland Lawyer can answer all your Medical Malpractice Questions

 Filing a medical malpractice claim against a negligent healthcare provider is not easy.
 You need skilled, experienced attorneys on your side.
-The law firm of Schochor, Federico and Staton, P.A. has been fighting on behalf of injured patients since 1984—you can trust our knowledge and expertise to give you the answers you need.
+The law firm of Schochor, Staton, Goldberg, and Cardea, P.A. has been fighting on behalf of injured patients since 1984—you can trust our knowledge and expertise to give you the answers you need.
 To arrange a no-obligation consultation, contact us online or call 410-234-1000.
 We have offices in Baltimore and Washington D.C.